Superlinear Lower Bounds Based on ETH: Superlinear Conditional Lower Bounds

 \subsection{Hardness for k-Clique}

 We combine results from Subsection~\ref{subsection:simulating-machines-using-circuits} with the Third Speed-up Theorem to prove that the existence of essentially-linear time algorithms for $\logcircsat$ would imply that $k$-$\clique$ has essentially-linear time algorithms for all fixed $k$.
+It is important to note that our construction is non-uniform meaning that we obtain differing algorithms that cannot necessarily be combined into a single efficient approach for solving $k$-$\clique$ on non-constant $k$.
+As a result, our argument is not sufficient to conclude $\fpt = \WHier{1}$.